Leonardo DiCaprio testifies in trial of Fugees' Pras Michel

 - Published

-Hollywood star Leonardo DiCaprio is in court in Washington, DC, to testify in the corruption trial of former Fugee Prakazrel "Pras" Michel.
+Hollywood star Leonardo DiCaprio has testified in court in Washington, DC, in the corruption trial of former Fugee Prakazrel "Pras" Michel.

-Rapper Mr Michel, 50, is accused of taking money from a fugitive Malaysian tycoon, Jho Low, to carry out a political influence campaign in the US.
+Rapper Mr Michel, 50, is accused of taking money from a Malaysian tycoon, Jho Low, to carry out a political influence campaign in the US.

 He denies charges including conspiracy and witness tampering.